 Solution #2: Resistance training

 You can also do resistance exercises like squats.
-This improves your feet muscles especially in the toe, ball, arch, and heel area.
+This improves your feet muscles, especially in the toe, ball, arch, and heel areas.

 Solution #3: Start with short fins first